nikbearbrown/d2d3/README.md

 * Identifying which twitter users are renowned information visualizers.
 * Creating lists of information design companies and their Twitter handles
 * Geolocating tweets whose geo attribute is None.
-* Exctracting and tagging media in tweets
+* Extracting and tagging media in tweets
 * Analyzing the sentiment of tweets
-* Add missing hastags to tweets
+* Add missing hashtags to tweets
 * Analyzing Twitter trends
-* Formating and preparing Twitter data so that it can be used for every graph in the d3 gallery [https://observablehq.com/@d3/gallery](https://observablehq.com/@d3/gallery)
+* Formatting and preparing Twitter data so that it can be used for every graph in the d3 gallery [https://observablehq.com/@d3/gallery](https://observablehq.com/@d3/gallery)
 * Merging Twitter data with other data sources such as Google trends, Wikipedia, etc.